 1. Clean behind appliances

-Moving and cleaning behind large appliances is a task many of us forget during our regular cleaning routines.
-This hidden area can collect dust, crumbs, and even small objects over time.
+Moving and cleaning behind large appliances is a task many of us (choose to) overlook, but these hidden areas can collect dust, crumbs, and even small lost items over time.

 Start by carefully pulling out your refrigerator, stove, and washing machine.
 Use a vacuum or broom to remove loose debris, then wipe down the walls and floor with a suitable cleaner.

 Don’t forget to clean the coils at the back of your refrigerator.
-This not only improves hygiene but can also boost the appliance’s efficiency, potentially lowering your energy bills.
+This not only improves hygiene but can also potentially lower your energy bills by making your fridge run more efficiently.

-Remember to check for any signs of water damage or pest activity while you’re back there.
-Early detection can prevent more serious problems down the line.
+Remember to check for any signs of water damage or pest activity – early detection can prevent more serious problems down the line.

 Image courtesy of Pixabay production.
 Published on: January 27th, 2016.
 Source: pexels.com